orchidsoftware/.github/profile/README.md

 </a>

-## Hi, nice to see you! 👋
+## Hi, good to see you! 👋

-Here we are developing **Orchid**.
-It is a free package for the Laravel framework that allows code-driven rapid application development of back-office applications, admin/user panels, and dashboards.
-Visit [orchid.software](https://orchid.software/) for complete details.
+We're developing **Orchid** here.
+It's a free package for the Laravel framework that enables code-driven, rapid application development of back-office applications, admin/user panels, and dashboards.
+Check out [orchid.software](https://orchid.software/) for full details.

-## Quick start guide
+## Quick Start Guide

-Are you completely new?
+Are you completely new to this?
 Don't worry, we all were once.
-For a quick study of the main features, check out the step-by-step tutorials you [see on the site](https://orchid.software/en/docs/quickstart).
+To quickly learn the most important features, check out the step-by-step tutorials you'll find [on the website](https://orchid.software/en/docs/quickstart).

-## Contributing
+## Join in

 Thank you for choosing to contribute!
 There are many ways to contribute.
-To make improvements to the codebase, you can read [Contributing guide](https://orchid.software/en/community/contributors).
+To improve the codebase, you can read the [Guide to Contributing](https://orchid.software/en/community/contributors).
 No programming skills?
-No big deal.
-There are just as many ways to [Promote Orchid](https://orchid.software/en/community/promote).
+No problem.
+There are just as many ways to [promote Orchid](https://orchid.software/en/community/promote).

 ## Code of Conduct

-Being involved in the community is a fantastic experience.
-You become part of something big, collaborate with people from all over the world, Help people make their computers unique.
-But along with this, there is an obligation to follow rules, which provide the most comfortable environment for all participants.
-Please review and abide by the [Code of Conduct](https://orchid.software/en/community/code-of-conduct).
+Getting involved in the community is a fantastic experience.
+You get to be part of something big, working with people from all over the world and helping people make their computers unique.
+But with that comes an obligation to follow rules that make all participants as comfortable as possible.
+Please read and abide by the [Code of Conduct](https://orchid.software/en/community/code-of-conduct).

 ----
-Do you want to contribute?
-Report a problem or see the code?
+Do you've something to contribute?
+Report a problem or view the code?
-Just select the repositories below 👇 and if you like them, give them a ⭐
+Just select the repositories below 👇 and if you like them, give them a ⭐.

 <!--